Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/02_usurper_of_frost.en.md

 <p style="text-align:center"><b>This documents Lucrezia's strategy- it is not
 expected to be the final strategy used.</b></p>
 <ul>
+  <li>Lucrezia actually has multiple groups- although Lucrezia has
-  <li>Although Lucrezia has released video guides and Idyllshire has a
-  written guide, I will instead be referencing what they do <em>on stream</em> as the guides have some notable differences, and are missing information.</li>
+  released video guides and Idyllshire has a written guide, I will instead start by referencing what their <em>streaming team</em> does, as the video and written guides do not have sufficient detail.</li>
+  <li>As a result, this <em>may</em> have some differences from the "Lucrezia"
+  strat done on Mana.</li>
 </ul>
 <p style="text-align:center"><b>Details may be missing, or subject to change
 until I have better first-hand experience.</b></p>